brianjriddle/astrix-wiki/Bean-Fault-Tolerance.md

 	String getGroupKeyName(PublishedAstrixBean<?> beanDefinition);
 }
 ```
-Astrix applies two different types of proction using either HystrixCommand or HystrixObservableCommand.
+Astrix applies two different types of protection using either HystrixCommand or HystrixObservableCommand.
 Synchronous invocations will be protected by a regular HystrixCommand using a thread-pool for isolation, see HystrixCommandSettings for default values.
 For reactive service invocations, see xxx, Astrix uses a HystrixObservableCommand and semaphores to protect the service invocation.

 ### Configuration
 Astrixs allows setting the initial values of many configuration parameters on the HystrixCommand.
 At runtime though, Astrix cant change the values of the Hystrix settings.
 Rather such settings are updated using Archauis, see the Hystrix documentation on configuration for details (https://github.com/Netflix/Hystrix/wiki/Configuration).